p2k3m/ResumeForge/README.md

 - `Stack Name` – e.g. `ResumeForge`
 - `AWS Region` – e.g. `ap-south-1`
 - `DataBucketName` – globally unique bucket name for uploads and generated files
+- `GeminiApiKey` – Gemini API key used by the Lambda runtime
 - `ResumeTableName` – DynamoDB table name (defaults to `ResumeForge`)
 - `CreateDataBucket` – answer `false` if the bucket already exists and should be reused
 - `CreateResumeTable` – answer `false` if the DynamoDB table already exists and should be reused